Frequently asked questions for BC Children’s patients about COVID-19.

 Hospital parking fees around the province have been suspended as of April 1, 2020 until further notice, for patients, visitors and staff.

-The most important thing you can do to prevent COVID-19 and other illnesses is to clean your hands regularly, avoid touching your face and stay two metres from other people.
+The most important thing you can do to prevent COVID-19 and other illnesses is to clean your hands regularly, avoid touching your face and stay one or two metres from other people.

 Find out more on the BCCDC website about: